facebook/TestSlide/docs/testslide_dsl/async_support/index.rst

             asyncio.run(my_async_function())

-Has to use the `async_run` function from the context, so instead, you should use:
+Has to use the `async_run_with_health_checks` function from the context, so instead, you should use:

 .. code-block:: python